Department Offboarding Guide

 * Employees, supervisors, and leave coordinators can continue to enter/approve leave actions up to the employees termination date.
 After the termination date, only the leave coordinator can enter actions.

-* To view final balances and to verify leave, use the forecasted balances as these include any future accruals and any pending/approved actions up to the employee’s termination date.
+* To view final balances (even if balance is moved to “zero”) and to verify leave, use the forecasted balances as these include any future accruals and any pending/approved actions up to the employee’s termination date.

 * For FLSA subject employees, verify that sum of total hours worked and leave used for the last week equals 40 (or weekly FTE requirement) before they leave on their last day.